-Hong Kong is an independent region of China.
+Hong Kong is an independent region in China.
 Another set of rules and a different culture.
 You don’t need a visa to visit Hong Kong, so you could easily go on a city trip to this boasting city.
 With more than 6500 inhabitants per square kilometer, creativity is a must.
 We had a taste of Hong Kong and made a Hong Kong itinerary of things to do for you.

-Because of a poor flight choice, which was obviously the cheapest, we spend an entire day traveling from Hohhot to Hong Kong.
+Because of a poor flight choice, which was obviously the cheapest, we spend an entire day traveling from Hohhot in Inner Mongolia to Hong Kong.
 Our first flight takes off in the town of Hohhot, in the north of China, at 6 in the morning.
 A three-hour flight takes us to Beijing, where we have a nine-hour layover.
 It could be worse.
 With only our day pack to carry, we decide to make it a great day and we visit the Bird Cage Olympic Stadium.
 That’s a better option than a nine-hour wait in the airport, even though the metro charges extra for traveling to and from the airport metro station.
 From Beijing, we took a five-hour flight to Hong Kong to start our Hong Kong Itinerary.
 The city can be reached by train, metro or airplane from almost everywhere in the world.

 After a very long day, traveling a few thousand kilometers, we finally reach Hong Kong at 10 PM, after an 18 hour travel day.
 We were exhausted and just wanted a shower and a bed.
 When arriving at the Hong Kong airport, it’s about an hour of bus travel into town.
 After a few misconceptions and wanderings, we eventually board a bus that takes us to stop 14 on Nathan Road: Chung King Mansions.
 Boy, did I expect another type of mansion?
 I’d read about the different towers and imagined a square with towers, clean and less dodgy.
 By the time we got off the bus, it was 1 AM and this part of Hong Kong houses the grimmest and weird creatures at this time of night.

 A lot of people probably know these buildings, but I was a total newbie to the Hong Kong hostel world.
-I had read about the Chung King mansions, but never imagined a place like this when I was planning our Hong Kong Itinerary.
+I had read about the Chung King Mansions in Kowloon, but never imagined a place like this when I was planning our Hong Kong Itinerary.
 I haven’t traveled to a lot of megacities before and probably the exhaustion and nighttime have added some extra punch to it.
 This shopping area might be perfectly reasonable at daytime, but by the time we arrived, dodgy people tried to sell us all kinds of stuff.
 The only thing we were craving, was some peace and quiet.
 We wanted to buy nothing but water and some crackers.
 After entering the narrow mall, we reached the elevator quite soon and watched the video monitoring of the inside of the elevator while we waited to board it.
-It was tiny and coffin like, but we reached the seventeenth floor safely.
+It was tiny and coffin-like, but we reached the seventeenth floor safely.
 It was almost midnight and I didn’t feel safe in the Ching Kung Mansions Kowloon…

 The next day, we move to a different hotel.
 It’s just a little more expensive and it’s practically a ballroom.
 The area feels safer and the room is great.
 We gladly pay a little more to feel secure if we can.
 The area around the mansions seems to be a real hub for illegal salesmen, even in broad daylight.
 Now that we left the scary feeling behind, we think about Hong Kong as a vibrant and cool city.